Communities from eight nations, including Vietnam and the United Kingdom, named this year

 - Winnipeg, Manitoba, Canada

-The Smart21 are selected by ICF based on quantitative and qualitative data related to the six criteria of the ICF Method.
-The data and information are evaluated by a global team of Analysts led by former Columbia professor, former Cisco executive and Westchester County (New York) CIO, Dr. Norman Jacknis.
+The Smart21 are selected by ICF based on quantitative and qualitative data related to the six Factors of the ICF Method.
+The data and information are evaluated by a global team of Analysts led by Columbia professor, former Cisco executive and former Westchester County (New York) CIO, Dr. Norman Jacknis.
 Dr. Jacknis serves as a Senior Fellow of the Intelligent Community Forum.
 The ICF Method provides the conceptual framework for understanding the factors that determine a community’s competitiveness in economic, social and cultural terms.
 Click here to learn more about the ICF Method.

 About the Intelligent Community Forum